 There are many techniques that can have you stay away from those impulses.
-I am listing few of ‘em.
+I am listing few of them

-Stay Away from retails shops and visiting malls just to pass time.
+1. Stay Away from retails shops and visiting malls just to pass time.
 Malls and shops are there to attract you in to buying things from them, stay away, stay rich.

-Do not watch ads, go do something else at home when ads are running.
+3. Do not watch ads, go do something else at home when ads are running.
 Talk to your family muting TV.

-Be strict with your kids, kids are biggest contributor toward impulse buying.
+4. Be strict with your kids, kids are the biggest contributor toward impulse buying.
 Unless addressed, a big chunk of your money is going or will go towards buying toys.
 Have them earn their toys (not by crying) by learning and practicing things.

 If you want to buy just because your friend has it, look for things that you have and he/she doesn’t, think that you’re superior in comparison and eventually will earn more money to buy better things later.

 Always buy costly items from stores that take returns, do not tear off labels just after bringing it home, give this task a little break, for a few days, always keep papers and receipt in order.
-Re evaluate usefulness of your recent prized possession and decide accordingly.
+Re-evaluate usefulness of your recent prized possession and decide accordingly.

 |Never buy a home or a car on impulse, this will be the biggest mistake you can ever make in your life.|

 You can save 5% – 15% of your total monthly spending if you stop spending on impulses.
 And that can grow to a huge proportion if you invest.
-Not only can you invest, but also you can spend more money in things you really need.
+Not only can you invest, but also you can spend more money on things you really need.
 You can get your kid to college, you can buy a better home, you can take another vacation or even you can help some cause which you wouldn’t have done otherwise.

 |Do you really need to stay subscribed to that shopper mailing list?
-Sole purpose of mailing lists is to tickle your impulse.|
+The sole purpose of mailing lists is to tickle your impulse.|

 Readers, Let us know how you control your buying impulses?